Skip to content

 Mission

-To provide opportunities for curious children, students, and adults to observe, discover, and share the wonders of the Universe.
-Supported by shared expertise and the largest publicly accessible telescope in the Pacific Northwest, our members and the wider community engage in hands-on experiences of astronomy, space exploration, and the technologies that make it possible.
+To provide opportunities for children, students, and adults to observe, discover, and share the wonders of the Universe.
+Supported by our members and the wider community, curious minds of all ages can engage in hands-on experiences of astronomy, space exploration, and the technologies that make it possible.

 History